 Hello!
 My name is Franz Torghele and I’m a web and mobile developer from Salzburg, Austria.
-I started programming more than 12 years ago at the age of 14.
-In the meantime I’ve made my "Bachelor of Science in Engineering" degree with focus on web development at the University of Applied Science in Salzburg.
-Currently I’m working on my master’s degree in Multimedia Technology in Salzburg.
+I started programming more than 13 years ago at the age of 14.
+In the meantime I’ve made my "Master of Science in Engineering" degree with focus on web development at the University of Applied Science in Salzburg.

 MovLib, the free movie library

 MovLib is a free and open-source online movie database which can be edited by anybody.
 There is no serious free (in the sense of Creative Commons), international database with structured data about movies and series.
 The aim is not only to develop a movie database, but to also provide the user generated movie data via an API (OpenData) and provide a basis for other projects in this area.
 Check out our Github Repository!

 Tags: Free Movie Database, Creative Commons, OpenData, PHP, OpenSource

 Wissen • Teilen • Können is a web-platform that enables people to find others in their field of interest, and as a next step, meet each other in real life to help exchange, learn and develop certain skills together.